SVG-Edit/svgedit/README.md

 SVG-edit is a fast, web-based, JavaScript-driven SVG drawing editor that works in any modern browser.

+## Help wanted

+While we have made some recent releases to SVG-edit for bug fixes, refactoring and documentation to make the codebase more maintainable, the core developers responsible for the bulk of the drawing features are no longer active with the project, so we would love others familiar with SVG to join the project.

 ## Demo

 ### [Try SVG-edit here](https://svg-edit.github.io/svgedit/releases/latest/editor/svg-editor.html)